axodotdev/cargo-dist/book/src/artifacts.md

 executable-zips are the primary output of cargo-dist: a zip (or tarball) containing prebuilt executables/binaries for an app, along with additional static files like READMEs, LICENSES, and CHANGELOGs.

-When you [tell us to build an App for a platform][] we will make an executable-zip for it.
+When you [tell us to build an App for a platform][apps] we will make an executable-zip for it.
 Universal installers will fetch and unpack executable zips from wherever you uploaded them (currently Github Releases).

 You can modify what files get included with the [include][config-include] and [auto-includes][config-auto-includes] configs.